ClaudioLutz/Japanese_Learning_Website/Documentation/18-AI-Lesson-Creation.md

 -   **True/False**: Simple and effective for checking knowledge.
 -   **Fill-in-the-Blank**: Ideal for vocabulary and grammar practice.
 -   **Matching**: Good for connecting concepts (e.g., Kanji to meanings).
+-   **Adaptive Quizzes**: Generates quizzes with questions of varying difficulty levels to adapt to user performance.

 ### 4.3.
 Database Content Population